Tier 6 Benefit Information

 Employees who join the New York State and Local Retirement System on or after April 1, 2012, are Tier 6 members.
 The majority* of Tier 6 members must contribute for their entire membership but, unlike the other tiers, Tier 6 contribution rates vary based on each member’s annual compensation.

 The law requires employers to provide the employee’s annual wage information to the Retirement System.
 For your convenience, the membership application provides a formula you can use to help calculate the member’s annualized wage if they work less than full time and then enter this information on the document.
 We cannot register new members without this salary information.
 Note: A delay in registration will cause mandatory arrears to be owed by the member.

-From April 1, 2012 through March 31, 2013, Tier 6 members contribute 3 percent of their reportable salary, except for Uniformed Court Officers and Peace Officers employed by the Unified Court System (UCPO), who contribute 4 percent.
+From April 1, 2012 through March 31, 2013, Tier 6 members contributed 3 percent of their reportable salary, except for Uniformed Court Officers and Peace Officers employed by the Unified Court System (UCPO), who contributed 4 percent.
 Beginning April 1, 2013, the contribution rate for Tier 6 members (including UCPOs) will depend on their annual wage.
 By March 1st of each year we will provide you with the rate that is applicable for each of your Tier 6 members for the next fiscal year (April 1st–March 31st).

 |$45,000 or less||3%|

 |$45,000.01 to $55,000||3.5%|

 |$55,000.01 to $75,000||4.5%|